-I. PARTIES AND TERM.
+1. PARTIES AND TERM.

 Pima County, a political subdivision of the State of Arizona ("COUNTY"), has approved participation in and support of the regional economic development corporation known as the Sun Corridor Inc. ("SCI"), an Arizona private nonprofit corporation, under its authority to make contributions to economic development under A.R.S.§§ 11-254 and 11-254.04.
-The purpose of this agreement ("Agreement") is to set forth the regional economic development program that SCI agrees to undertake, the support that COUNTY agrees to provide, the respective roles of SCI and COUNTY and the payments by COUNTY to SCI for Fiscal Year 2016/17.
-The term of this Agreement is from July 1, 2016 through June 30, 2017, unless further extended upon the mutual written agreement of the parties.
+The purpose of this agreement ("Agreement") is to set forth the regional economic development program that SCI agrees to undertake, the support that COUNTY agrees to provide, the respective roles of SCI and COUNTY and the payments by COUNTY to SCI for Fiscal Year 2018/19.
+The term of this Agreement shall be from July 1, 2018 through June 30, 2019, unless further extended upon the mutual written agreement of the parties.

-II.
-BACKGROUND AND PURPOSE.
+2. BACKGROUND AND PURPOSE.

-Tucson Regional Economic Opportunities, Inc. (TREO) was established in 2005 to consolidate and coordinate all economic development activities and programs within the region.
-The primary goal of TREO was to facilitate primary (non-retail) job and investment growth in the region.
+Sun Corridor Inc. (SCI) was established in 2005 (originally as Tucson Regional Opportunities/TREO) to consolidate and coordinate all economic development activities and programs within the region.
+The primary goal of SCI was to facilitate primary (non-retail) job and investment growth in the region.
 Its work also includes creating a competitive environment that allows primary employers to flourish and succeed.
 Economies, both nationally and internationally, compete for jobs and capital investment based on regional strengths.
 The economic benefits of business expansion and attraction, no matter where physically located, transcend jurisdictional lines.